-As of December 31, 2019, we had \$0.1 million of outstanding related party payables under the Second Amended Reseller Agreement.
-Since January 1, 2018, we paid approximately \$7.2 million to NantOmics under the Second Amended Reseller Agreement.
+As of December 31, 2021 and 2020, we had \$0 and \$3 thousand, respectively, outstanding related party payables under the Second Amended Reseller Agreement.
+During the years ended December 31, 2021 and 2020, direct costs of \$0 and \$51 thousand, respectively, were recorded as cost of revenue related to the Second Amended Reseller Agreement.